DLR-KI/scan/README.md

 'complex', 'computing'}, {'analysis, analytic'}, {'neural', 'net/network'}.
 At some point we should probably choose what it actually stands for.

-### License
-The code in this repository is proprietary property of the DLR and subject to confidentiality.
-The usual NDA clauses apply, so unless you have explicit permission to do so:
-* Do not upload this package to non-DLR servers (especially not GitHub).
-* Do not share this package with anyone outside the DLR.

 ### Documentation Website

 The PDF-Docuemntation has not yet been transferred to this GitLab repository, mostly due to the necessary CI/CD-Pipeline